 Nightjars are nocturnal summer visitors that feed on flying insects, mainly moths.
 Their call is a distinctive ‘churr’ or ‘jar’.
 They nest on bare ground and rely upon camouflage for protection.

 Twenty years ago Nightjars were very occasional fleeting visitors to Fineshade and then sightings ceased.
 There has been a national decline in their breeding range and they were thought to no longer occur in Northants.
 It was therefore most surprising when a pair of churring Nightjars were recorded in Fineshade by Forest Holiday’s own surveyors on two occasions during the spring of 2014.
 Another was seen by an experienced observer in May 2015.
 Since then we have carried out surveys at twilight to look and listen for these birds.
 The result has been one single male churring briefly on one occasion.
-We searched again in 2018 – but with no success.

 Read BTO research about Nightjar habitat requirements.